nf2337/Mapping-Global-Foodscapes/tutorial1.md

 GIS projects and files can be confusing, as you will soon learn!
 Please set up a GIS folder on your desktop with a subfolder for each tutorial, and keen your files well-ordered and clean!

+### QGIS Project File

+As soon as you open GIS, you should go to **Project>New**, **save** it in a designated folder.
+This will create a `.qgz` file, where your project is located.
+Note this is not the final map you are producing, and you will always need to export your maps as a pdf or image.
+Also note that the `.qgz` project contains links to your data, and the datasets themselves are not embedded in the file.
+This means that if you change the name or location of source files, the link will break.

 ### The QGIS Interface:

 ![Image 1](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/1-Tutorial-1.png)